alirezaghey/bash-cheatsheet/README.md

 # Redirect file output to command standard input
 wc < file.txt           # reads file and feeds it to wc

+# Redirect standard error to a file
+ls -l /etc/passwd 2> error.txt

+# Redirect standard output and standard error to a file
+# This is equivalent to 1> log.txt 2>&1
+# Note that 2>&1 1> log.txt is not correct because when stderr is redirected to stdout, still doesn't point to log.txt
+ls -l /etc/passwd &> log.txt

+# hide error and/or stdandar output
+ls -l /etc/passwd > /dev/null

+# Create additional file descriptors
+exec 3> file.txt
+echo "Hello World" >&3

+# Redirecting file descriptors and restore them
+exec 3>&1 # keep a copy of stdout exec 1> file.txt # redirect stdout to file

+echo "Hello World" # writes to file.txt echo "More Hello World" # writes to file.txt

+exec 1>&3 # restore stdout to original

+echo "Hello World" # writes to terminal

 ```

 ## Pipelines